Table of Contents

 High Rockies Trail snowshoe experience from the Goat Creek Parking Lot

-The High Rockies Trail is relatively new so not a lot of people know you can snowshoe a good chunk of its 80 km in winter.
-It’s the western most section of the Trans-Canada Trail in Alberta running from the Goat Creek Trailhead just above the town of Canmore to Elk Pass on the BC – Alberta border.
+There are sections of the 80 km High Rockies Trail you can snowshoe in winter.
+This is the western most section of the Trans-Canada Trail in Alberta – and it runs from the Goat Creek Trailhead just above the town of Canmore to Elk Pass on the BC – Alberta border.

-If you park at the Goat Creek Trailhead (still closed in January 2023 – seemingly behind schedule!!) and snowshoe down the hill through the woods to the obvious sign it will direct you left.
-(If you go right you end up in Banff National Park.)
+If you park at the Goat Creek Trailhead and snowshoe down the hill through the woods to the obvious sign it will direct you left.
+(If you go right you’ll end up on the Goat Creek Trail.
+People ski it all the way to Banff.)

 Do it as an out and back trail, choosing the distance you snowshoe based on weather conditions and your energy.
 Some parts of the trail cross avalanche zones but most of it does not.
-Pick up a map at the Barrier Lake Visitor Centre in Kananaskis Country to see where the trail goes and call them for the latest conditions.
+Pick up a map at the Kananaskis Visitor Information Centre on Highway 40 in Kananaskis Country to see where the trail goes or call them for the latest conditions.

 Spray River Loop snowshoeing in Banff National Park